 The ability to engage in appropriate, effective communication is an RN to BSN program outcome.
-Writing is an essential component of effective communication used in professional RN to BSN Student Manual 2020
+Writing is an essential component of effective communication used in professional nursing practice.
+The ability of nurses and nurse leaders to express ideas and opinions in a clear, precise, and logical manner is essential for provision of quality leadership as well as safe nursing care to clients, families, and communities.